mojolingo/Adam.Snark.Rabbit/memory/README.md

 }
 ```

-The fields of a message correspond to those fields on `AdamCommon::Message` and the possible values are documented there.
+The fields of a message correspond to those fields on `AdamSignals::Message` and the possible values are documented there.

 The response payload is a JSON representation of the user as described in the 'User representation' section.